About East Orleans

 The East Orleans Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Barnstable County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for East Orleans, Massachusetts residents are available through the local police department and authorized providers in Barnstable County.
+Fingerprinting services for East Orleans, Massachusetts residents are available through local police (where present) and authorized providers in Barnstable County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the East Orleans Police Department or Barnstable County Sheriff's Office for scheduling and fees.

 To register to vote in East Orleans, Massachusetts, residents can register online through the Massachusetts Secretary of the Commonwealth's website, by mail, or in person at the Barnstable County elections office.
 Massachusetts requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Massachusetts Secretary of the Commonwealth's voter lookup tool.
 For local municipal elections in East Orleans, contact the Barnstable County Clerk's office for schedules and ballot information.

 Property records for East Orleans, Massachusetts are maintained by the Barnstable Board of Assessors's Office and the Barnstable County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Barnstable County, including parcels in East Orleans.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Barnstable County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Massachusetts counties provide online property record searches through their county websites.
-For in-person requests, visit the Barnstable County offices at the county courthouse.
 The Barnstable County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for East Orleans, Massachusetts residents are available through both county and state offices.
 The Massachusetts Registry of Vital Records and Statistics, located in Boston, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Massachusetts.
 Orders can be placed online, by mail, or in person.
 Locally, the Barnstable County Clerk's office issues marriage licenses and maintains marriage records for Barnstable County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.